shreyas-girjapure/Salesforce/Salesforce Interview Questions.md

 ## Salesforce as a product ?

  - Questions
 	 - What is salesforce ?
 	 - What is CRM ?
 	 - What are its advantages over other products ?
 How it is different from other CRM products?
-	 - What are different clouds ?
+	 - What are different clouds ? [refer link](https://tweakyourbiz.com/business/crm/salesforce-cloud-types)
-	 - What is its architecture ?
+	 - What is its architecture ?[refer link](https://trailhead.salesforce.com/en/content/learn/modules/starting_force_com/starting_understanding_arch)
 	 - What is multi - tenant ?
-	 - Why governance limits were introduced?
+	 - Why governance limits were introduced?[refer link](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_apexgov.htm)
 	 - What do you know about service cloud ?

 ## Apex Language